ministryofjustice/hmpps-registers/README.md

 ### Dependency Checks

 The template project has implemented some scheduled checks to ensure that key dependencies are kept up to date.
-If these are not desired in the cloned project, remove references to `check_outdated` job from `.circleci/config.yml`

 ### Types